simonredfern/SimonSaysSeeq/README.md

 The software (in various forms) runs on Teensy based hardware and also Bela Salt (embedded Linux).

-Each implementation has different functions e.g. audio looping / VCA is only available on the Bela Salt so far.
+The platform implementations support some different features e.g. Audio looping / VCA is only available on the Bela Salt so far.

 ## Platforms